olehkazban/js-eng-status/report/worklogs.md

 	* Practise with [simple modular system](https://github.com/olehkazban/js-simple-modules)(<1h)
     * Refactoring eLife project in accordance with modules:
         - simple (not AMD or CommonJS).
 Available in separate branch [modular](https://github.com/olehkazban/eloquent-electronic-life/tree/modular)(~4h)
-        - CommonJS (runs only in node)
-        - RequireJS and AMD (runs in browser)

 ##2015-June-19